AdobeDocs/experience-manager-cloud-service.zh-Hans/help/implementing/deploying/overview.md

 ---
-title: 部署到 AEM 云服务
+title: 部署到 AEM as a Cloud Service
-description: '部署到 AEM 云服务 '
+description: '部署到 AEM as a Cloud Service '
 translation-type: tm+mt
 source-git-commit: 450d78be9472c854a13ba35965ac10f806aba3d9
 workflow-type: tm+mt